12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 - Vasa Museum — "another museum" but genuinely jaw-dropping once inside

-- Book of Kells — can feel crowded; book first slot of the day
+- Book of Kells — can feel crowded; book a clear slot (here: late afternoon after Howth)

 - Kilmainham Gaol — heavy history; brief them beforehand